ProgrammerSid2006/Cloud-Sync-Task-API/README.md

 Cloud-Sync Task Orchestrator 🚀
 📌 Overview
-[cite_start]This project is a high-performance RESTful API designed to bridge local task management with cloud-scale data persistence. [cite_start]Built as part of a technical portfolio for the Google STEP/Associate Internship, it demonstrates a deep understanding of asynchronous Python (FastAPI) and NoSQL cloud architecture (Google Firebase/Firestore).
+This project is a high-performance RESTful API designed to bridge local task management with cloud-scale data persistence.

 🛠 Technical Stack